kromka-chleba/perfect_city_mirror/doc/Perfect_City_Design_Guide.md

 "I was keeping the celestial bodies moving for you, I moved the Sun and stopped the Earth, but I cannot do so any longer"

 "If you ever meet my evil twin brother - Claus, don't talk to him.
 He's a broken and cynical man and will surely try to deceive you.
 Don't play his wicked games, Seba."

+### 3.2 Imaginary Girlfriend

+Theme: "Like those precious summer days - the blue sky, green trees and orange sun.
+Will you stay with me forever?".

+Full of energy and sincere, always knows what to say when you feel down.
+"We used to spend so much time together as kids, don't you remember?"
+Loves hanging around with you, will do stupid shit with you like building a dam and poking a dead bird with a stick.
+A nostalgic and warm feeling fills your heart, the feeling in your guts is love.
+You wish this summer never ends.

+Quotes:

+"I'll always be your bro, bro."

+"I like you for who you are, Seba."

+"Give me your hand!"

+"I'm really happy I've met you!"

+"You know, I'm a girl after all..."

+### 3.3 Imaginary Childhood Bro

+Theme: "Like those precious summer days - the blue sky, green trees and orange sun.
+Will you stay with me forever?".

+Full of energy and sincere, always knows what to say when you feel down.
+"We used to spend so much time together as kids, don't you remember?"
+Loves hanging around with you, will do stupid shit with you like building a dam and poking a dead bird with a stick.
+A nostalgic and warm feeling fills your heart, the feeling in your guts is love.
+You wish this summer never ends.

+Quotes:

+"I'll always be your bro, bro."

+"I like you for who you are, Seba."

+"Give me your hand!"

+"I'm really happy I've met you!"

+"N-no, you can't, we're both boys!"